scylladb/scylladb-docs-homepage/docs/index.rst

   :class: large-4 drivers-card
   :anchor: Drivers

-  Connect your application to ScyllaDB with shard-aware CQL and DynamoDB-compatible drivers.
+  Connect your application with shard-aware CQL and DynamoDB-compatible drivers.

 .. topic-box::
   :title: Versioning and Support Policy